 At Sharples School, we pride ourselves on the excellent pastoral care and support we provide, ensuring that every student is happy, safe and settled in their environment, and that all students develop into confident, hard-working, respectful and ambitious young people.

-Our strong pastoral support network includes Year Co-Ordinators, Pupil Intervention officer, Heads of House, form tutors as well as a dedicated pastoral team.
+Our strong pastoral support network includes Year Co-Ordinators, Pupil Intervention officer, In-school Behaviour Mentor, Heads of House, form tutors as well as a dedicated pastoral team.
 We cater to the individual needs of each and every student at Sharples School.

 At Sharples School, we offer a two-day transition for every Year 6 student.
 In addition to this we host our very own free one week summer school, additional welcome evenings and settling in evenings throughout the year, so it doesn’t matter if you’re the only student coming from your primary, you will settle and have lots of friends by the time you start in Year 7.

 As well as the students, we want to support parents and carers as much as possible.
 For a Year 6 parent it can be as nerve racking as it is for the student transitioning into secondary education.
 We welcome parents and carers to ring, email or visit Sharples School as often as they like.

 Need advice?
 Any questions?
 Concerned?
 Worried?

 Please feel free to contact the relevant member of staff or arrange an additional visit for you and your child.